LLNL/lbann/docs/layers/transform_layers.rst

 Concatenation
 ----------------------------------------

-The Concatenation layer concatenates tensors along specified dimensions.
+The :python:`Concatenation` layer concatenates tensors along specified dimensions.
 All input tensors must have identical dimensions, except for the concatenation dimension.